Rubin Carter: Arrest and conviction

-Having dropped off Royster, Carter was now being driven home by Artis; they were stopped again at 3:00 AM, and ordered to follow the police to the station, where they were arrested.
+Having dropped off Royster, Carter was now being driven home by Artis; they were stopped again at 3:00 a.m. and ordered to follow the police to the station, where they were arrested.
 However, variances in descriptions given by Valentine and Bello, the physical characteristics of the attackers provided by the two survivors, lack of forensic evidence, and the timeline provided by the police were key factors in the conviction being overturned in 1985.

-Forensics later established the victims were shot by a .32-caliber pistol and a 12-gauge shotgun, although the weapons themselves were never found.
-There was no forensic evidence linking Carter or Artis to the murders; while gun residue tests were commonly used, DeSimone, the lead detective, later claimed he had no time to bring in an expert to carry out the tests.
-He did arrange for an expert to conduct lie detector tests, which they passed; in 1976, a second report was discovered, claiming they failed.
+Forensics later established the victims were shot by a .32-caliber pistol and a 12-gauge shotgun, although the weapons were never found.
+There was no forensic evidence linking Carter or Artis to the murders.
+While gun residue tests were commonly used, DeSimone, the lead detective, later claimed he had insufficient time to bring in an expert to administer the tests.
+He did arrange for an expert to conduct lie detector tests, which they passed.
+In 1976, a second report was discovered, claiming they failed.
 After 17 hours of interrogation, they were released.
 Carter and Artis voluntarily appeared before a grand jury, which found there was no case to answer.

-However, several months later, Bello changed his story, after the police discovered why he was in the area, and his theft from the cash register.
+Several months later, Bello changed his story, after the police discovered why he was in the area and his theft from the cash register.
 He positively identified Artis as one of the attackers, while Bradley now came forward to claim Carter was the other; based on this, the two were arrested and indicted.
-Bello later claimed that in return he was promised the U$10,500 reward offered for catching the killers, though it was never paid.
+Bello later claimed that in return he was promised the US$10,500 reward offered for catching the killers, though it was never paid.

-The rental car had been impounded when Carter and Artis were arrested, and retained by police; five days after their release a detective reported that on searching it again he discovered two unfired rounds, one .32 caliber, the other 12-gauge.
+The rental car had been impounded when Carter and Artis were arrested and retained by police.
+Five days after their release a detective reported that on searching it again he discovered two unfired rounds, one .32 caliber, the other 12-gauge.
 Neither matched those retrieved from the victims; the .32 round was brass, rather than copper, while the shotgun shell was an older model, with a different wad and color.

 Asked to account for these differences at the trial, the prosecution produced a second report, allegedly lodged 75 minutes after the murders which recorded the two rounds.
-They were unable to explain why, having that evidence, the police released the men, or why standard 'bag and tag' procedure was not followed.
+They were unable to explain why, having that evidence, the police released the men, or why the standard 'bag and tag' procedure was not followed.
 They also argued that, since the expended rounds retrieved at the scene were also a mixture, the fact that the two rounds did not match was meaningless; what did matter was they were the same caliber as those used in the shootings.